ABOUT THE COMMISSION

 Commissioner Ryan is a comedic speaker, author, and financial education expert.
 Thanks to a grant created by Senator Bernie Sanders, he served credit unions statewide for four years as Vermont's Financial Literacy Champion, providing free financial education for high school and college students in our state.
 Realizing he had found his calling to be a financial education advocate, Commissioner Ryan enhanced his message by adding the skill sets of professional stand-up comedian and storyteller.
 This unique comedic approach to financial literacy quickly gained him national attention, and in 2012 he was named one of the top 10 youth money presenters in America.
 He has collaborated with the Girl Scouts of America, National Geographic Television, United Way, and numerous student leadership organizations, as well as banks, credit unions and colleges across the country.
 He has reached more than 200,000 high school students, college students and adults with the message: your ability to manage money directly affects your ability to have the life you want.
 His comedy fundraiser series has donated over $150,000 to good causes.
 Commissioner Ryan's speaking, writing and research all demonstrate that financial skills are fundamental not only to career satisfaction, but to the work of building happier lives.
 He is a passionate advocate for economic equality, career fulfillment, and consumer protection.
 Colin has lived in Vermont since 2004, and is married to the most amazing woman in the world.
 They have a dog named Jake.

 Commissioner Secrest is an executive coach and leadership consultant who inspires the very best in her clients.
 She founded the Women’s Leadership Circles of Vermont, an intensive leadership program, and co-authored a chapter on women’s leadership in the book Leading and Managing in the Social Sector.
 In 2016 she was invited to speak at the International Global Leadership Conference on the success of the Leadership Circles program.
 Commissioner Secrest pairs experience working on four continents with a passionate, community-minded approach, helping her clients enhance effectiveness, achieve goals, and deepen personal fulfillment.
 Her expertise includes executive coaching, team development, leadership training, and women in leadership.
 Whether working with individuals or organizations, her goal is to enable her clients to live and lead from core values in order to make a more meaningful impact at work, at home, and in communities.
 She is proud that Watershed Coaching is a certified B (Benefit) Corp.
 Commissioner Secrest believes that life is an adventure, and that growth happens when we operate in our “stretch zone.”
 She has organized unguided rafting expeditions north of the Arctic Circle and backpacked through Siberia.
 In her youth, she was a competitive gymnast who trained at the Olympic Training Center in Colorado.
 Currently on the faculty of Marlboro College Graduate School, she has a master’s degree in Leadership and Management from SIT Graduate Institute, and an undergraduate degree from Villanova University.
 A dual citizen, she lived three years in Soviet-occupied Lithuania and worked at the Lithuanian Embassy in Washington, D.C.
 She now serves as the Republic of Lithuania’s Honorary Consul to the State of Vermont, working to promote economic and cultural ties.
-Commissioner Secrest’s most profound adventure has been parenthood, raising her two young daughters with her husband Jon.
+Commissioner Secrest’s most profound adventure has been parenthood, raising her daughters with her husband Jon.
 In 2003, she and her family moved from Washington, DC to Brattleboro, Vermont to support their goal of living in a small and vibrant community, close to nature.

 THANK YOU FORMER COMMISSIONERS!